The time between a child losing consciousness and help arriving is crucial. If your child stopped breathing, would you know what to do?

 B for Breathing

-2. If they're under one lift the chin up so the face lies flat.
+2. If they're under one year old lift the chin up so the face lies flat.
 If the head is too far back or forward, it'll block the airway.

 3. Once airway is open, listen for breathing.

-3. Take a fresh breath, put your mouth completely over their mouth and breathe into it for one second.
+2. Take a fresh, deep breath and put your mouth completely over their mouth and breathe into until the chest rises.

-4. Repeat no more than five times, checking to see if their chest rises.
+3. Remove your mouth and allow the chest to fall.
+Repeat this no more than five times, checking to see if their chest rises.

 2. After you've done it 30 times, breathe into their mouth twice to get air into their lungs in the same way you did above (B).